acmcsufoss/rust-workshop/README.md

 # Rust workshop

-This is a quick demo of the rust language that demonstrates a few differences between C++ and Rust, and includes a to-be-written function that is the meat of the demo.
+This is a quick demo of the rust language that demonstrates a few differences between C++ and Rust, and includes a function that needs to be translated from C++ to Rust as the meat of the demo.

 ## Branches
 - **`main`**: Includes the C++ program in it's complete state, but with a memory